tycui/tycui.github.io/index.md

 More about me [here](./more_about_me.html).

 ## Working paper
 1. **Cui, T.**, Havulinna, A., Marttinen, P., and Kaski, S. (2020).
-"Informative Gaussian Scale Mixture Priors for Bayesian Neural Networks." _submitted._ [Arxiv preprint](https://arxiv.org/abs/2002.10243)
+"Informative Gaussian Scale Mixture Priors for Bayesian Neural Networks." _submitted._ [arXiv preprint.](https://arxiv.org/abs/2002.10243)

 ## Journals
 1. **Cui, T.**, Caravelli, F., and Ududec, C. "Correlations and clustering in wholesale electricity markets." _Physica A: Statistical Mechanics and its Applications_ 492 (2018): 1507-1522.